 Registration is Open!

-Once you have registered, if you are a middle school TSA chapter advisor, you can receive two FREE PITSCO Ray Catcher Sprint Kits.
-(If you're an advisor at a Title 1 school, you can receive up to five free kits.)
+If you are a TSA middle school chapter advisor at a Title 1 school, or an elementary school interested in bringing JSS Jumpstart to fifth and sixth graders, your school can receive up to five free kits.
 Each kit, which contains a solar panel, electric motor, and a pair of small alligator clips for easy hookup, meets the minimum specifications for JSS.

 Share your Story

-In addition, consider sharing your JSS team stories and images with us by uploading your files.
-They could be featured in the new, JSS e-newsletter, "The Mile Marker."
-See and share the October and November editions.
+In addition, consider sending your JSS team story and images to us.
+They could be featured in the new JSS e-newsletter, "The Mile Marker."
+See and share the latest editions.
+Check out the 2018 and 2019 National JSS Competition Facebook albums.

 About JSS Jumpstart